orbeon/orbeon-forms-doc/xforms/submission-extensions.md

 ## Preventing recalculation before a submission

-_NOTE: As of Orbeon Forms 4.7, `recalculate` and `revalidate` are unified in Orbeon Forms.
+_NOTE: Since Orbeon Forms 4.7, `recalculate` and `revalidate` are unified in Orbeon Forms.
 This means that this attribute is no longer needed._

 XForms 1.1 provides two attributes to control pre-submission tasks: